Artemis: Virginity

-An important aspect of Artemis' persona and worship was her virginity, which may seem contradictory given her role as a goddess associated with childbirth.
-It is likely that the idea of Artemis as a virgin goddess is related to her primary role as a huntress.
+An important aspect of Artemis's persona and worship was her virginity, which may seem contradictory, given her role as a goddess associated with childbirth.
+The idea of Artemis as a virgin goddess likely is related to her primary role as a huntress.
 Hunters traditionally abstained from sex prior to the hunt as a form of ritual purity and out of a belief that the scent would scare off potential prey.
-The ancient cultural context in which Artemis' worship emerged also held that virginity was a prerequisite to marriage, and that a married woman became subservient to her husband.
+The ancient cultural context in which Artemis's worship emerged also held that virginity was a prerequisite to marriage, and that a married woman became subservient to her husband.

-In this light, Artemis' virginity is also related to her power and independence.
+In this light, Artemis's virginity is also related to her power and independence.
 Rather than a form of asexuality, it is an attribute that signals Artemis as her own master, with power equal to that of male gods.
-It is also possible that her virginity represents a concentration of fertility that can be spread among her followers, in the manner of earlier mother goddess figures.
+Her virginity also possibly represents a concentration of fertility that can be spread among her followers, in the manner of earlier mother-goddess figures.
 However, some later Greek writers did come to treat Artemis as inherently asexual and as an opposite to Aphrodite.
-Furthermore, some have described Artemis along with the goddesses Hestia and Athena as being asexual, this is mainly supported by the fact that in the Homeric Hymns, 5, To Aphrodite, where Aphrodite is described as having "no power" over the three goddesses.
+Furthermore, some have described Artemis along with the goddesses Hestia and Athena as being asexual; this is mainly supported by the fact that in the Homeric Hymns, 5, To Aphrodite, Aphrodite is described as having "no power" over the three goddesses.

 As a mother goddess

 Despite her virginity, both modern scholars and ancient commentaries have linked Artemis to the archetype of the mother goddess.
 Artemis was traditionally linked to fertility and was petitioned to assist women with childbirth.
-According to Herodotus, the Greek playwright Aeschylus identified Artemis with Persephone as a daughter of Demeter.
+According to Herodotus, Greek playwright Aeschylus identified Artemis with Persephone as a daughter of Demeter.
 Her worshipers in Arcadia also traditionally associated her with Demeter and Persephone.
-In Asia Minor, she was often conflated with local mother goddess figures, such as Cybele, and Anahita in Iran.
+In Asia Minor, she was often conflated with local mother-goddess figures, such as Cybele, and Anahita in Iran.

-However, the archetype of the mother goddess was not highly compatible with the Greek pantheon, and though the Greeks had adopted the worship of Cybele and other Anatolian mother goddesses as early as the 7th century BCE, she was not directly conflated with any Greek goddesses.
+The archetype of the mother goddess, though, was not highly compatible with the Greek pantheon, and though the Greeks had adopted the worship of Cybele and other Anatolian mother goddesses as early as the seventh century BCE, she was not directly conflated with any Greek goddesses.
 Instead, bits and pieces of her worship and aspects were absorbed variously by Artemis, Aphrodite, and others as Eastern influence spread.